 He has worked all over the country including 2 1/2 years running a busy emergency clinic in South Wales and some time working with Cheetahs and other wildlife in South Africa.
 He took over at Henley House Veterinary Practice in Uckfield in November 2006.

-Andrew has been supporting WRAS with veterinary work since 2010, seeing a wide variety of casualties from small baby birds to injured deer.
+Chris has been supporting WRAS with veterinary work since 2010, seeing a wide variety of casualties from small baby birds to injured deer.
 In his spare time he likes scuba diving, skiing and golf.

 Mike Symons MRCVS